Knowing About God

 “The fact that Job came through with his faith intact is testimony both to the grace of God on his life and to the eminent stature of his spirituality.”

-The grace of God absolutely answers this question.
-And the answer forces me to confront aspects of my own spirituality, namely the lack of recognition of God’s grace in my own life – or maybe it’s more that I take His grace for granted – and the over-dependence on tools for knowing about Him.
-I’m not saying these tools are bad, but I am saying they can distract from simply basking in His grace.
+The grace of God absolutely answers this question, and the answer forces me to confront aspects of my own spirituality.
+The lack of recognition of God’s grace in my own life — or maybe it’s more that I take His grace for granted — and the over-dependence on tools for knowing about Him often become a crutch.
+I’m not saying these tools are bad, but I am saying they can distract me from simply basking in God’s grace.

 Don’t get rid of your Bibles and study tools or stop using Internet resources, and certainly don’t stop connecting with other godly believers.
 These are all good, useful, and worthwhile.

 Perhaps, like me, though, you need to become more aware — or re-aware — of God’s grace.
 Perhaps spending more time recognizing and thanking Him for His grace in your life before delving into those tools will make them even more effective.